krishnagopika/trng-1903-1904/week-6/day3.md

 1. Create a REST API gateway
-2. Create a post method with resource as lambda lambda code:
+2. Create a post method for default resource `/` and integrate with lambda lambda code:

 ```python